Learn more about our impactLearn more about our impact

 So much in Peru is on the rise.
 Its reputation as a food mecca, employment rates, urban construction and tourism.
 They are welcomed increases that began to emerge at the turn of the century, after a decade of political and civil unrest that wreaked havoc for many in Peru and led others to flee.

 As the country grows, Pedro Gamboa has his eye on one thing: Peru’s protected areas.
 Seventy-six of them, all which he oversees for the Peruvian government.
 Most are referred to as parks, reserves or sanctuaries.
 The most well-known are in the lush Amazon rain forest.
 Others, just as magnificent but less-travelled, are in the moonscape-like coastal desert and within eye sight of the snow-capped Andes mountain range.
 All of them are designated on paper as protected.
 The challenge now is to ensure they also are protected in reality, so that wildlife and people (from Peru and worldwide) can benefit from them now and for generations to come.
 Unsustainable gold mining, logging and agriculture, as well as illegal logging and urban expansion in Peru, drive home the urgency for addressing this challenge.

 Gamboa is on it.
 He is helping to lead an initiative that aims to generate funding to properly manage Peru’s protected areas.
 Called National Parks: Peru’s Natural Legacy, this initiative will proceed in phases.
-The first phase, which is expected to begin by the end of 2017, is the most significant.
-It will provide Peru’s government with $70 million to be used from 2018-2027 to expand and effectively manage 41 million acres of the Amazon, covering 87 percent of the protected areas network.
+The first phase, which is expected to begin in 2019, is the most significant.
+It will provide Peru’s government with $70 million to be used from 2019-2028 to expand and effectively manage 41 million acres of the Amazon, covering 87 percent of the protected areas network.
 This funding will be used to buy equipment for park rangers so they can patrol the parks better, create jobs in ecotourism, and more.
 The Peruvian government invests in its protected areas but, as in most countries, its funding to do so is not as large or reliable as it needs to be.